AkshandraSingh/Weather-Application/readme.md

 1. Click on the "Favorite Places" section.
 2. Select a favorite place from the list.
 3. View the current weather data for the selected place.

-## API Endpoints

-- Document all API endpoints, their input parameters, and expected responses.
-- Include example requests and responses.

-## MVC Pattern

-- Explain the MVC (Model-View-Controller) pattern used in your application and how it helps in organizing code.

-## Logger

-- Describe how logging is implemented in your application.
-- Include information about log levels and log file locations.

-## Validation

-- Explain how data validation is handled in your application.
-- Include details about input validation and error handling.

-## Error Handling

-- Describe how errors are handled in your application.
-- Include information about error codes and possible error scenarios.

-## Contributing

-- Provide guidelines for contributing to the project.
-- Include information on how to report issues and submit pull requests.